 It is clear that mobilising data from as many sources as possible is a central concern for all LRCs.
 What’s more, we understand how it may need to be re-formatted for the purposes of preparing it for use within our product and service offerings.
 LRCs can provide you with a very simple Excel spreadsheet to be downloaded and emailed back to us.
 Alternatively, the spreadsheet could be incorporated into your workflow early in the survey process.
 See a sample spreadsheet here.

-Issue: “Why pay for a LRC’s time when the NBN Gateway provides free access to the necessary datasets”
+Issue: “Why pay for a LRC’s time when the NBN Atlas provides free access to the necessary datasets”

 The National Biodiversity Network is a collaborative endeavour promoted by the NBN Trust, representing UK government agencies and non-government organisations, that seeks to advocate and establish agreed standards for the collection, collation and exchange of biodiversity data and improved public access to them.
 Within the NBN, biodiversity data is held by custodians including local record centres, national voluntary recording schemes and national government agencies .